 Articles are also available for adults with asthma.
 (See "Patient information: Asthma treatment in adolescents and adults (Beyond the Basics)" and "Patient information: How to use a peak flow meter (Beyond the Basics)" and "Patient information: Asthma inhaler techniques in adults (Beyond the Basics)" and "Patient information: Asthma and pregnancy (Beyond the Basics)".)

 Metered dose inhalers (MDIs) are used to deliver a variety of inhaled medications.
 An MDI consists of a pressurized canister, a metering valve and stem, and a mouthpiece actuator (picture 1).

 The inhaler canister contains the medicine and other chemicals that help to deliver the medication to the lungs.
 Previously, inhalers contained a chemical known to damage the ozone layer.
 As a result, most inhalers in the United States were reformulated after December 2008.
 The new inhalers use a chemical called hydrofluoroalkane (HFA) to deliver the medication to the lungs.
-HFA devices may have a different taste compared to the previous inhalers, and the spray may feel softer.
-However, this does not mean the medicine is not reaching your lungs.
+HFA devices may have a different taste compared with the previous inhalers, and the spray may feel softer.
+However, this does not mean that the medicine is not reaching your lungs.

 In addition, HFA inhalers need to be cleaned and primed to prevent medication build up and blockage.
 Each manufacturer will provide instructions about how to use their inhaler.
 These instructions should be reviewed carefully.
 (See 'How to use an MDI' below.)